localvoid/ivi/packages/ivi/README.md

 ]
 ```

-In the example above, when `conditional` expression goes from a text to a hole and vice versa, `StatefulComponent` will preserve its internal state.
+In the example above, when `conditional` expression goes from a text to a "hole" and vice versa, `StatefulComponent` will preserve its internal state.

 When array grows or shrinks in size, stateful nodes will be created or removed at the end of an array.

 #### Dynamic Lists

-In ivi, you can render lists of items using a `map()` function that loops through an array of data and returns a list of elements.
-However, when list is
-updated, it is important to correctly map rendered items onto their stateful views.
-This means that if an item is rendered as a component that has internal state that could change as a result of user actions or external events, item should be always mapped onto the same component instance.
+In ivi, you can render lists of items using the `map()` function that loops through an array of data and returns a list of elements.
+However, when list is updated, it is important to correctly map rendered items onto their stateful views.
+This means that if an item is rendered as a component that has internal state that could change as a result of user actions or external events, it should be mapped onto the same component instance.

-To render dynamic lists, ivi provides a `List()` function.
+To render dynamic lists, ivi provides the [`List()`](#list-1) function.

 ```ts
 function List<E, K>(